Fluticasone furoate: Medical uses

-Fluticasone furoate is indicated for the treatment of the symptoms of allergic rhinitis, and asthma.
+Fluticasone furoate is indicated for the treatment of the symptoms of allergic rhinitis and asthma.

 Fluticasone furoate is a corticosteroid medication primarily used to treat allergic rhinitis (hay fever) and non-allergic (perennial) rhinitis.
 It is also indicated for the treatment of nasal polyps in adults.
 Additionally, fluticasone furoate nasal spray may be prescribed for the management of symptoms associated with sinusitis.
-Always consult with a healthcare professional for accurate diagnosis and appropriate treatment options.

 Fluticasone furoate nasal spray is highly effective in relieving symptoms of allergic rhinitis, including nasal congestion, runny nose, sneezing, and nasal itching.
 It works by reducing inflammation in the nasal passages and decreasing the production of mucus.

 Fluticasone furoate is used as a maintenance treatment for asthma in patients aged 12 years and older.
 It helps to reduce inflammation in the airways, which is a key component of asthma management.
 It helps to control symptoms such as wheezing, shortness of breath, chest tightness, and coughing, thereby improving the overall quality of life for individuals with asthma.
 Regular use of fluticasone furoate can reduce the frequency and severity of asthma exacerbations or attacks, helping to prevent serious episodes of breathing difficulty.

 When used as an inhaler, fluticasone furoate helps to control asthma symptoms by reducing airway inflammation and preventing asthma attacks.
 It is often used as a maintenance treatment to provide long-term control of asthma symptoms and improve lung function.